Exploring Snus Use: A Dive into Health Risks and Harm Reduction

 Is the use of snus a safer alternative to smoking cigarettes?

-Assessing the Harm Reduction Potential of Swedish Snus for Tobacco Harm Reduction
+Assessing Swedish Snus for Tobacco Harm Reduction

 What are the health risks associated with snus use?